jptrainor/jptrainor.github.io/_posts/2023/2023-05-21-ipv6-tunnel-network.md

 For DHCP, I already had dedicated DHCP / DNS server running on the network.
 It is a modest DHCP server (but nonetheless much more capable that that provided by the GigaHub).
-It's nothing more than OpenWRT running on an old router and configured to to only DHCP.
-It provides routing information to clients that configures the GitHub as the default route (just as the GitHub itself would do if it was acting as the DHCP server).
+It's nothing more than OpenWRT running on an old router and configured to only provide only DHCP services.
+It provides routing information to clients and configures the Bell GigaHub as the default route (just as the GitHub itself would do if it was acting as the DHCP server).
 This is optional, but you'll see later that is useful for configuring routing on clients of the 192.1681.0/24 network.

 Note that this DHCP server only serves clients on the IPV4-only 192.168.1.0/24 local area network.
 It has no role to play in providing